cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 .. note::

-   We have not tried this ourselfs, but give it as a potential option.
+   We have not tried this ourselves, but give it as a potential option.

 Here are the steps the need to be done:

-1. Create the Jabref bibliography just like in presented in the jabref video
+1. Create the Jabref bibliography just like in presented in the Jabref video
 2. After finishing adding your sources in Jabref, click `File -> export`
 3. Name your bibliography and choose MS Office 2007(*.xml) as the file format.
 Remember the location of where you saved your file.